MattDrivenDev/FireInTheMole/README.md

 I've had quite a lot of experience in F#, and I'm fairly confident with it.
 One of the nice things about it is that it forces you to be more strict... and in this instance, the strictness I think comes from the lack of circular dependencies (which is enforced at compile-time with the type system).

 So, consider this to be a kind of prototype++.

+### Tools

+ - MapViewer: used to quickly test tile map rendering, tile destruction, and an orthographic camera.